friedegg796/Islamified-Twilight/README.md

 Also ensures atleast SOMETHING survives if (and may Allah not have this happen—say Ameen!) the Islamicraft pack is deleted.

-## (Insert thing here) isn't Haram!
+### (Insert thing here) isn't Haram!

-Just because the pack explodes it doesn't mean nessecarily it is Haram, but it may be something that is viewed as Haram (Or may have been changed to fit other changes)
+Just because the pack changes it doesn't mean nessecarily it is Haram, but it may be something that is viewed as Haram (Or may have been changed to fit other changes)

 ### Could I put your Resourcepack into MY modpack?
 Read the [License](https://github.com/friedegg796/Islamified-Twilight?tab=License-1-ov-file)

-### Something doesn't work in your pack gerrr/hmm I wanna know something
-Make an [issue](https://github.com/friedegg796/Islamified-Twilight/issues), I'll check it inshaAllah.

 ### How do I install this...